• Skip to primary navigation

 Textured Wave Stitch

 The textured wave stitch creates a beautiful ridged pattern on a dense, stretchy fabric.
-It looks wonderful on blankets, but it isn't reversible, so only one side will get the pattern.
-It's even better as part of non-reversible projects like tote bags or pillow cases.
+Something to note is that it’s not reversible, so if you use it for a blanket, only one side will get the pattern.
+It’s even better as part of non-reversible projects like tote bags or pillow cases.

 Get the Pattern